Natural skincare solutions: Dry skin vs dehydrated skin

 The good news is, there are many great plant-based or natural occlusive.

-Still, some of the occlusives ingredients most popular with dermatologists and professional formulators are derived from petroleum products or made with synthetic ingredients.
+Still, some occlusives ingredients most popular with dermatologists and professional formulators are derived from petroleum products or made with synthetic ingredients.
 Whether you choose to use all-natural ingredients or synthetics, it's essential to understand the available options before applying them to your body.

 MINERAL OIL, PETROLEUM JELLY, OR PETROLATUM